How to Use Exposure Compensation on a Digital Camera

 If you’re using an automatic or semi-automatic mode like a P (Programme), A (Aperture-Priority) or S (Shutter-Priority) mode, or another pre-programmed mode, then typically you’ll choose some settings and the camera will automatically adjust the rest for optimal exposure.

-It’s worth remembering that if you’re using S mode, there’s such a range of shutter speeds available that it’s possible to choose that the camera can’t possibly compensate for adequately with its aperture choice.
+It’s worth remembering that if you’re using S mode, there’s such a of shutter speeds available that it’s possible to choose one that the camera can’t possibly compensate for adequately with its aperture choice.
 If you were in a dark room and you chose at a very fast shutter speed, the minimum aperture the camera has available to it might not be enough to light your image, and you’ll get a warning.

 Exposure Compensation means you can further adjust how your image looks very quickly, without having to into adjusting your camera settings manually.
 With a single change, you can brighten or darken your image in a way that preserves the balance in your settings, and it works in increments.

-You might want to make changes for practical reasons, like a darker foreground where your camera has exposed for a brighter sky in the background, or for artistic reasons to deliberately make your image brighter or darker.
+You might want to make changes for practical reasons, like a darker foreground where your camera has exposed for a brighter sky in the , or for artistic reasons to deliberately make your image brighter or darker.

 How it works will depend on what camera and setting you’re using.